marosolutions/marketing-dotnet/README.md

      - `orderDateTime`: uses the format: "YYYY-MM-DDTHH:MM:SS-05:00"
      - `orderStatus`: status of order
      - `originalOrderId`: sets the original_order_id field
-     - `orderItems`: must contain at least one orderItem.
+     - `orderItems`: must contain at least one OrderItemInput.
+When creating an OrderItemInput, do not manually set the properties.
+Just use the constructor, itself having the parameters:
+	     - itemId
+		 - price: price of the orderItem
+		 - quantity: quantity purchased
+		 - description: description of the product
+		 - adcode: adcode of the orderItem
+		 - category: category of the product
      - `customFields` Dictionary Item key represents the field name and the Dictionary Item value is the field value
      - `addTags` tags to add
      - `removeTags` tags to remove